 I would set myself up on a bench, place the barbell on my hips and visualize myself “cork[ing] my feet to the floor, with a piece of paper in between my feet (my mind is now engaged with my muscles), extending my hips all the way through” in order to “squeeze the pea with my glutes” for one second (or more) and then lower the bar back to the floor.

 It may sound like a lot of mental work, it actually is super effective.
-You can even add your own personalized queues, the point is that by engaging with the process of building muscle through your mind, you’ll really notice a difference in your lifts.
+You can even add your own personalized cues, the point is that by engaging with the process of building muscle through your mind, you’ll really notice a difference in your lifts.

 I hope that you enjoyed this blog post on the Two Tips for a Stronger Mind/Muscle Connection, please let me know what you thought about it in the comments below!